Cat vs Predator

 Are Cat generators more reliable than Predator generators?

-Does Predator offer better features than Cat?
+Why does Predator score higher in features than Cat?